tarasowski/javascript-pocketguide/functional-programming/001_functional-programming-beginners.md

 3) Boolean can be used for dealing with states e.g. true fro show a form and false for not showing the form and instead we rather show the button.

+4) undefined is another primitive type.
+It's usually a result of the flaws in the logic.

 * Values are mostly used in combination with a variable.
 What is a variable? `const calories = 180`
 1) You see the keyword `const` is a short form for constant and means that the value doesn't change.
 Using `const` is consistent with using immutable data.
 For the most of your time as a functional programmer you don't use other variables such as `var, let`. `const` is the 20% of the JS that a programmer will use 80% of the time.
 2) The way JS knows the data type of the variable calories is by evaluating what's on the right side of the equal sign.
 So in this case it sees 180 as a number type.